joeynaor/jfrog-flux-test/README.md

 --interval 1m0s \
 --export > helmrepo-jfrog.yaml
 ```
-This commands creates a local YAML file (helmrepo-jfrog.yaml) which includes all the JFrog Helm repository information.
+This command creates a local YAML file called **helmrepo-jfrog.yaml** which includes all the JFrog Helm repository information.
 The file should look like this:
 ```
 ---
 apiVersion: source.toolkit.fluxcd.io/v1beta1